dylan-slack/TalkToModel/README.md

 ### Scope

 TalkToModel supports *tabular* models and datasets.
-For example, you could use the system to chat with a random forrest trained on a loan prediction task but not BERT trained on a sentiment analysis task, in the system's current form.
+For example, you could use the system to chat with a random forest trained on a loan prediction task but not BERT trained on a sentiment analysis task, in the system's current form.

 ## Installation